-The following table sets forth the beneficial ownership of our common stock as of December 10, 2018, as adjusted to reflect the sale of shares of common stock offered by us in this offering, for:
+The following table sets forth the beneficial ownership of our common stock as of May 17, 2019, as adjusted to reflect the sale of shares of common stock offered by us in this offering for:

-- each person, or group of affiliated persons, who is known by us to beneficially own more than 5% of our equity securities; - · each of our named executive officers; - · each of our directors; and - all of our executive officers and directors as a group.
+- each person, or group of affiliated persons, who is known by us to beneficially own more than 5% of our equity securities; - · each of our named executive officers; - · each of our directors; and - · all of our executive officers and directors as a group.

-The percentage ownership information shown in the table prior to this offering is based upon 15,366,327 shares of common stock outstanding as of December 10, 2018, after giving effect to the inclusion of warrants to purchase 8,476,813 shares of common stock which are exercisable by their respective holders within 60 days.
-The percentage ownership information shown in the table prior to this offering excludes 943,352 shares of restricted common stock issued on January 30, 2018 under our LTIP that will be released in two equal tranches over the next 9 months.
+The percentage ownership information shown in the table prior to this offering is based upon 15,490,175 shares of common stock outstanding as of May 17, 2019, and also reflects (i) warrants to purchase 3,409,204 shares of common stock, which are exercisable by their respective holders within 60 days and (ii) the conversion of 250,000 shares of Series A Preferred Stock into shares of common stock at a price of \$4.00 per share, which shares may be convertible by their holder at any time.
+The percentage ownership information shown in the table prior to this offering excludes (i) 464,632 shares of restricted common stock issued on January 31, 2018 that will be released on September 1, 2019, (ii) 28,176 shares of restricted stock to be released to a terminated employee in four equal tranches over the next 22 months pursuant to the terms of such employee's restricted stock agreement, and (ii) 400,000 unvested Deferred Shares issued to Mr. Howse pursuant to the Deferred Shares Agreement.

-The percentage ownership information shown in the table after this offering is based upon 15,366,327 shares of common stock outstanding, assuming the sale of 1,000,000 shares of common stock by us in the offering, after giving effect to the inclusion of warrants to purchase 8,476,813 shares of common stock which are exercisable by their respective holders within 60 days.
-The percentage ownership information shown in the table after this offering excludes 943,352 shares of restricted common stock issued on January 30, 2018 under our LTIP that will be released in two equal tranches over the next 9 months.
+The percentage ownership information shown in the table after this offering is based upon 18,015,427 shares of common stock outstanding, assuming the sale of 2,525,252 shares of common stock by us in this offering, and also reflects (i) warrants to purchase 3,409,204 shares of common stock, which are exercisable by their respective holders within 60 days (ii) the conversion of 250,000 shares of Series A Preferred Stock into shares of common stock at a price of \$4.00 per share, which shares may be convertible by their holder at any time.
+The percentage ownership information shown in the table after this offering excludes (i) 464,632 shares of restricted common stock issued on January 31, 2018 that will be released on September 1, 2019, (ii) 28,176 shares of restricted stock to be released to a terminated employee in four equal tranches over the next 22 months pursuant to the terms of such employee's restricted stock agreement, and (ii) 400,000 unvested Deferred Shares issued to Mr. Howse pursuant to the Deferred Shares Agreement.